jdan/thatjdanisso.cool/articles/2020-05-22-functions-that-go-backwards.md

 transition(red, wait, green).
 ```

 We can then load up `swipl` in our terminal and test it out.
+After we load our facts with `[fsm].` we can begin "querying" them.

 ```prolog
 ?- [fsm]. 	% load fsm.prolog